 Homeless Outreach Program

-Our Outreach program provides items to help the homeless and extremely low-income Central Oregonians – both Veterans and non-Veterans – who don’t always have the means to purchase basic need items for health and safety.
+So often we are asked “How can I help a Veteran in my area” or “where can I donate to Veterans”.
+Giving to a local charity often feels better than to a national organization.
+The answer is the Central Oregon Veterans Outreach “Homeless Outreach program”.
+This program provides items to help the homeless and extremely low-income Central Oregonians – both Veterans and non-Veterans – who don’t always have the means to purchase basic need items for health and safety.
 The Outreach Program operates a full line drop-in center, providing food, warm and clean clothing, sleeping bags and bedding, shelters, and other necessary items.

 - Men’s, Women’s, and Children’s Clothing